 - Treats – A few treats can help entice frightened pets and establish trust.

 - Blanket – A blanket can warm a trembling, scared pet and protect your car from fur or debris.

-No matter how much care you exercise on the road, sometimes collisions with an accident can happen.
+No matter how much care you exercise on the road, collisions with an animal can still happen.
 If it happens to you, here are a few steps you should take.

 - Pull over.
 If possible, find somewhere outside of the path of traffic where you can safely exit your vehicle.
 Turn on your hazard lights so you can be seen.

 - Check for damages.
 Confirm the safety of your passengers to ensure no one requires medical attention.
 Assess the state of your vehicle to determine whether it is safe to drive.